wavefrontHQ/docs/pages/doc/videos_dashboards_charts.md

 <p>Jason demonstrates how to customize charts to suit your needs:
 <ul><li> Align the axis to more easily see the trend associated with data.</li>
 <li>Show or hide obsolete metrics (older than 4 weeks).</li>
-<li>Use bucketing and summarization shows display exactly what you need.</li>
+<li>Use bucketing and summarization to display exactly what you need.</li>
 <li>And more!</li></ul></p>
 </td>
 </tr>